filamentgroup/loadCSS/README.md

 ### Usage Example with Content Fonts

 Defeating the Flash of Invisible Text (FOIT) is easy with `loadCSS`.
-The Flash of Unstyled Text (FOUT) is a feature for progressively rendered web sites—we want our content usable by readers as quicky as possible.
+The Flash of Unstyled Text (FOUT) is a feature for progressively rendered web sites—we want our content usable by readers as soon as possible.

 ``` javascript
 // Cut the mustard, choose your own method here—querySelector is an easy one.